General information on apf in rail transport

 The Agency for Passenger Rights (apf) does not process arbitration requests for complaints,

-• which were not first submitted to the company concerned to solve the problem (Section 78a (1) EisbG)
+- that were not first submitted to the affected company for resolution of the problem (Section 78a(1) of the EisbG).

-• which are not submitted to the apf within three months of receipt of a rejection of the complaint or without a response from the railroad undertaking (Section 78a (2) EisbG).
+- that are not filed with the apf within three months of receiving a rejection of the complaint or in the absence of a response from the railway undertaking (Section 78a(2) of the Railway Act).

-• if the railroad undertaking involved in the incident does not have a license in Austria or the incident with the station operator did not occur in Austria (Section 78a (2) EisbG).
+- if the railway undertaking involved in the incident does not hold a license in Austria or if the incident involving the station operator did not occur in Austria (Section 78a(2) of the Railway Act).

-• against conditions of carriage of companies not established in Austria.
+- against conditions of carriage of companies not established in Austria.

-• about claims, alleged violations or alleged unlawful regulations that are pending in court or under administrative law or have been finally decided or finally settled.
+- about claims, alleged violations or alleged unlawful regulations that are pending in court or under administrative law or have been finally decided or finally settled.

-• which have already been the subject of arbitration or enforcement proceedings .
+- which have already been the subject of arbitration or enforcement proceedings.

-• for which another arbitration-board for alternative dispute resolution or national enforcement body is responsible .
+- for which another arbitration-board for alternative dispute resolution or national enforcement body is responsible.

-• about disputes that are willful or vexatious .
+- about disputes that are willful or vexatious.

-• whose amount in dispute is less than EUR 15 if the matter in dispute is not of fundamental importance beyond the individual case.
-(Section 78a (1) EisbG)
+- where the amount in dispute is less than 15 euros , provided that the matter in dispute does not have fundamental significance beyond the individual case (Section 78a(1) of the EisbG).

-• if the company that has taken over the enforcement of the passenger's claims in return for payment does not send/settle the requested additional documents, evidence or the contribution to the costs of the proceedings before the proceedings begin.
+- if the company that has taken over the enforcement of the passenger's claims in return for payment does not send/settle the requested additional documents, evidence or the contribution to the costs of the proceedings before the proceedings begin.

 In addition, the apf is the enforcement body in accordance with Regulation (EU) 782/2021 if Austria grants the license to the railroad undertaking involved in the incident or against a station or infrastructure manager if the incident occurred in Austria.